Brain-WP/BrainMonkey/docs/migrating-from-v1.md

 self::assertTrue(has_action('example_two', 'function()')); // pass
 ```

-The syntax for string representation of callbacks including objects, is unchanged in Brain Monkey v2, however, **the syntax for closures  string representation has been changed to allow more fine grained control**.
+The syntax for string representation of callbacks including objects is unchanged in Brain Monkey v2,
+however, **the syntax for closures string representation has been changed to allow more fine grained
+control**.

-In fact, in Brain Monkey v1 *all* the closures were represented as the string `"function()"`, in Brain Monkey v2 closure string representations also contain the parameters used in the closure signature:
+In fact, in Brain Monkey v1 *all* the closures were represented as the string `"function()"`,
+in Brain Monkey v2 closure string representations also contain the parameters used in the closure
+signature:

 ```php
 // Brain Monkey v2: